thodges-gh/ChainLink-Node/SeparateMachineInstructions.md

 touch .env
 ```

-You can also use POSTGRES_USER and POSTGRES_PASSWORD environment variables in the .env file if you set up a different user in PostgreSQL
+You can also use POSTGRES_USER and POSTGRES_PASSWORD environment variables in the .env file if you set up a different user in PostgreSQL.
+Replace `POSTGRES_IP` with the IP of the server running PostgreSQL and `GETH_NODE_IP` with the IP of the machine running the Geth node

 ```shell
 echo "DATABASE_URL=postgresql://postgres@POSTGRES_IP:5432/nayru_development?encoding=utf8&pool=5&timeout=5000" >> .env